Ray Charles performing “America the Beautiful” prior to a Boston Red Sox baseball game, April 2003. AP photo.

 In any case, the old media-entertainment complex is changing pretty dramatically these days, with internet technology increasingly paramount.
 And Google it seems, from its perch at the center of search and information technology, will have powerful new opportunities in advertising, social networking, film production, and entertainment.

 Additional stories at this website on the history of media, celebrity, and advertising are listed at those category pages, with others found in the Archive or on the Home Page.
-Thanks for visiting. - Jack Doyle.
+Thanks for visiting — and please consider supporting this website.
+Thank you. – Jack Doyle.

 Note: This video shows a March 1989 TV ad for Pepsi entitled “Make a Wish,”